Who is a 'physician'? New law makes it unclear

 “We don’t know what we can call ourselves,” she said.

-Her website, business cards and Facebook page all identify her as an acupuncture physician.
+Her website, business cards and social media pages all identify her as an acupuncture physician.
 Even if she changes them, she wonders if the discovery of an old business card could still subject her to discipline.

 Post a comment as anonymous